|Quick Facts: Human Resources Specialists

 Human resources specialists generally work in office settings.
 Some, particularly recruitment specialists, travel to attend job fairs, visit college campuses, and meet with applicants.
 Most human resources specialists work full time during regular business hours.
 Some work more than 40 hours per week.

 To enter the occupation, human resources specialists typically need a bachelor’s degree in human resources, business, or a related field.

-Employment of human resources specialists is projected to grow 10 percent from 2020 to 2030, about as fast as the average for all occupations.
+Employment of human resources specialists is projected to grow 6 percent from 2022 to 2032, faster than the average for all occupations.